blindzy/Blindzy-Frontend/CLIENT-EDITING-GUIDE.md

 # Blindzy Website — Content Editing Guide

-This guide is written for someone with **no coding experience**, using nothing more than the file manager (File Explorer on Windows, Finder on Mac) and Notepad (Windows) or TextEdit (Mac).
-No special software required.
+This guide is written for someone with **no coding experience**, using nothing more than the file manager (File Explorer on Windows, Finder on Mac), Notepad (Windows) or TextEdit (Mac), and a couple of copy-paste commands.
+No coding knowledge required — just follow the steps in order.

 If you ever get stuck or something looks broken after an edit, **do not panic** — just undo your change (Ctrl+Z / Cmd+Z, then save again), or send the file to your developer.
-Nothing you do in these files can break the website permanently as long as you don't publish/upload a broken file.
+Nothing you do in these files can break the live website as long as you don't push a broken file (see Part 4).

 ---

-## 🎥 VIDEO GUIDE: Overview (placeholder)
+## 🎥 VIDEO GUIDE: Everything in one video (placeholder)

-*[Video to be added here: 2-minute walkthrough of opening the project folder and finding the two files you'll use most — `site-content.ts` and the `public/images` folder.]*
+*[Video to be added here — a single walkthrough covering: opening the project folder, installing Node.js, editing `site-content.ts`, replacing a photo, previewing the changes with `npm run dev`, and pushing the changes live with the git commands below.]*

 ---